kishoreadhith-v/c-programming/pointers/pointers.md

 #### Note:
 - When we use just the name of the array, it points to the first element of it. (the `&` is not to be prefixed to the name of the array)

+---

+## Pointer arithmetic

+Incrementing the pointer of an element of an array, gives the next element